First Published: 19th of July, 2021 by Patrick Carpen.

 So, what do you know about the bushmaster snake?
 Tell us in the comments section below.
 And be sure to share this article to help someone learn about this dreadful creature.

-Below Are Some Comments We Received When We first Published this Article
+Below Are Some Comments We Received After Publishing this Article

-I was employed by Ministry of Agriculture Drainage and Irrigation Board and was posted to serve in Manarabisi Pumping Station in the year 1981.
-During my stint, myself and family went on holiday in Georgetown and returned to the location one evening, I took up the 12mn-12md shift because the other operator leaves when I return to location.
-While in the maintenance hut I observed the hunters being led by Frederick Shultz and they asked my permission to enter Manarabisi Canal to go hunting, I agreed and they went and returned, then went back into the Canje Creek to hunt, the next message I got that a bushmaster bit Freddy Shultz and the crew was trying to save his life but he didn’t make it.
-Freddy died from the bushmaster bite, Huntley Mickle had a cut for the bushmaster and he used to make those cut on the Manarabisi Pumping Station compound while I was there.
+I was employed by the Ministry of Agriculture’s Drainage and Irrigation Board and was posted to serve in Manarabisi Pumping Station in the year 1981.
+During my stint, myself and family went on holiday in Georgetown and returned to the location one evening.
+I took up the 12mn-12md shift because the other operator leaves when I return to location.
+While in the maintenance hut, I observed the hunters being led by Frederick Shultz and they asked my permission to enter Manarabisi Canal to go hunting.
+I agreed and they went and returned, then went back into the Canje Creek to hunt, the next message I got was that a bushmaster bit Freddy Shultz and the crew was trying to save his life, but he didn’t make it.
+Freddy died from the bushmaster bite.
+Huntley Mickle had a cut for the bushmaster and he used to make those cut on the Manarabisi Pumping Station compound while I was there.

 Ralph Moore

-1967 While diving in the Ekereku area, it was my turn to go for cigarettes at the airstrip.
+1967….
+While diving in the Ekereku area, it was my turn to go for cigarettes at the airstrip.
 Our camp was about two hours from the airstrip.
-I left around 4pm hoping to make it to camp before it got dark running with a carton in each hand going down the mountain.
-As I came around this corner one of my foot landed on this thing thing that looked like a motor cycle tire as i cleared it I saw this coil of snake i said you are not getting me tonight.
-When I got into camp after describing it one old guy said to me you are one lucky guy that was a bush master couple of weeks after some one killed it and its known the mate will be waiting there for you.
+I left around 4 pm hoping to make it to camp before it got dark running with a carton in each hand going down the mountain.
+As I came around this corner one of my foot landed on this thing that looked like a motor cycle tire.
+As I cleared it, I saw this coil of snake.
+I said, you are not getting me tonight.
+When I got into camp and after describing it, one old guy said to me, “you are one lucky guy.
+That was a bush master.”
+A couple of weeks after, someone killed it and its known that the mate will be waiting there for you.

 Simon Defreitas